mitodl/ol-django/src/google_sheets_deferrals/changelog.d/20241024_173306_jkachel_update_pyprojects.md

 ### Changed

-- Updated changelog management and versioning scheme.
+- Update paths in pyproject.toml to ensure versioning continues to work.

 <!--
 ### Deprecated